Cameron Smith has claret jug and now eyes No. 1 in the world | Times Leader

 As for the chase to the next playoff event, consider Tyler Duncan.
 He is No. 118 in the FedEx Cup, and only the top 70 move on to the BMW Championship next week in Delaware.
 Duncan had a 67 and was tied for sixth.
 He was three behind, and even if he doesn’t win, he can move on if he can hold his position.

+Ryan Palmer had a 32 on the back nine to salvage a 69 leaving him on the cusp of the top 70 that will advance.

-That won’t be easy with so many players in the mix — 16 players separated by four shots.
-That group includes Sam Burns and Tony Finau.
-A winner in his last two starts, Finau ended his streak of 11 consecutive rounds at 68 or lower.
+There are 16 players separated by four shots, a group that includes Sam Burns and Tony Finau.
+A winner in his last two starts, Finau ended his streak of 11 rounds at 68 or lower.
 He made a bogey on the last hole gave him a 69, leaving him four behind.

 “I’m a man of my word and whenever you guys need to know anything, it’ll be said by me,” Smith said Tuesday.
 That was shortly before a California federal judge denied a request by three LIV golfers to play in the FedEx Cup playoffs.